thirumurthis/Learnings/DaggerCI/NoteBlog.md

 dagger develop --sdk=java --source .
 ```

 The project structure will look like below after creating the backend modules.
-We could see tha the `dagger.json` at the root of the Java SpringBoot project folder structure and the modules created under the the `.dagger` folder.
+We could see that the `dagger.json` at the root of the SpringBoot project folder structure and the modules created under the the `.dagger` folder.
 Note, when we use Dagger CLI to run the functions, the maven code generator will create target folders under the `.dagger` and `backend` which is not included below.

 ```
 sample-app/